Skip to main content

 Who is seeking a chapter 11 trustee and why?
 Connecticut Green Bank and List Government Receivables Fund filed competing motions for trustee appointment on December 19, 2025.
 Both allege that prepetition fraud warrants displacing current management and appointing an independent fiduciary to control the estates.

 What happens to PosiGen's 40,000+ customers?
 Residential solar lease customers continue receiving service during bankruptcy.
 Servicing operations are maintained, and customer contracts would transfer to the buyer in any sale.
-The mission to serve low-income customers depends on successful completion of the restructuring.

 Who is buying PosiGen's assets?
 The DIP lenders—led by Brookfield Asset Management—are authorized to credit bid their $41 million DIP claim.
 Unless a third party submits a superior cash bid, Brookfield will acquire substantially all debtor assets.